3mdeb/news-and-ideas/blog/content/post/2023-01-23-3mdeb-insights-winter-2023.md

 discussions, technical challenges they are facing, and ideas for new features or improvements.

+It all started with a small meeting after the virtual FOSDEM in 2021.
+The ongoing pandemic had forced conferences to be held online and pub talks were a thing of the past.
+But a group of open-source enthusiasts saw an opportunity to come together and create something new.
+They organized a small event to fill the void left by the lack of in-person gatherings.
+Fast forward to 2023, and that small event has grown into a thriving community.
+3mdeb has hosted five events that have brought together experts and enthusiasts from all over the world.
+Each event has been a chance for the community to come together, share knowledge, and learn about the latest developments in the field of open-source firmware.

-The vPub is open to all developers who are interested in Dasharo and want to learn more about the platform.
+The vPub is open to all who are interested in Dasharo and want to learn more about the platform.
 If you're curious about what was discussed in previous vPubs, you can find a list of past topics on the Dasharo vPub [archive page](https://vpub.dasharo.com/archive/).
 This will give you an idea of the types of conversations that take place during the vPub and help you decide if it's something you would like to participate in.

-Overall, the Dasharo Developers vPub is an excellent opportunity for developers to learn more about Dasharo and connect with other developers who are working with the platform.
-Whether you're new to Dasharo or an experienced developer, the vPub is open to everyone and provides a valuable forum for learning and collaboration.
+Overall, the Dasharo Developers vPub is an excellent opportunity to learn more about Dasharo and connect with others.
+Whether you're an experienced developer or just an open-source enthusiast, the vPub is open to everyone and provides a valuable forum for learning and collaboration.

 ## Summary

-We look forward to seeing you at these events and hope to connect with you and share knowledge in the near future.
+We look forward to seeing you at these events and hope to connect with you and share knowledge soon.
 To ensure you stay updated and informed about these events, we invite you to join our
 [Dasharo space on Matrix](https://matrix.to/#/#dasharo:matrix.org).

-If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features of used hardware platform, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
-If you are interested in similar content feel free to [sign up to our newsletter](https://newsletter.3mdeb.com/subscription/PW6XnCeK6).
+If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features of a used hardware platform, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us an email to `contact<at>3mdeb<dot>com`.
+If you are interested in similar content feel free to [sign up for our newsletter](https://newsletter.3mdeb.com/subscription/PW6XnCeK6).